No. 75 Squadron RAAF: Current role

 In August 2005, a group of current and veteran members of No. 75 Squadron travelled to Papua New Guinea to commemorate the 60th anniversary of the end of the Pacific War, and the 63rd anniversary of the Battle of Milne Bay.
 As at 2011, No. 75 Squadron was the RAAF's largest F/A-18-equipped unit.
 The squadron regularly exercised with units from the RMAF, RNZAF, RSAF and US Military and conducted training using the facilities of the Delamere Air Weapons Range.
 As of 2014, No. 75 Squadron was scheduled to transition to Lockheed Martin F-35A Lightning II fighters from late 2021.

 In March 2015, six F/A-18As from No. 75 Squadron deployed to the Middle East during Operation Okra as part of the military intervention against ISIL.
 The aircraft replaced a detachment of six F/A-18F Super Hornets from No. 1 Squadron, and began flying combat operations late that month.
 The squadron was deployed to the Middle East until September 2015, when it handed over to the next rotation from No. 77 Squadron.

 No. 75 Squadron was awarded the 2019 RAAF Maintenance Trophy for its performance maintaining the ageing F/A-18As.
 It was the last RAAF unit to operate the F/A-18A, which made its final flight on 4 December 2021.
-The squadron received its first F-35A Lightings five days later.
+The squadron received its first F-35A Lightnings five days later.
 It commemorated its 80th anniversary in June 2022 with, among other events, an F-35 flying display.